 *Not for brand new whitewater paddlers.
 Folks new to whitewater kayaks should take our Beginner Kayak Course

 - 1/2 Day Clinic

-Spend the Afternoon Learning Beginner Kayak Rolling
+Spend the Afternoon Learning Whitewater Kayak Rolling

 Don’t let an inability to roll hold you back!
 Rolling is one of the essential kayaking techniques that can make paddling a joy by lessening the fear and hassle of swimming in whitewater.
 Our instructors are American Canoe Association (ACA) certified and have many years of experience teaching rolling to a variety of students.
 Their kayaking tips can help you move from practicing hip snaps to learning the paddle motions to rolling in a logical progression.

 Our low student-to-instructor ratio assures that you will receive the personalized attention our instruction program is known for.
 Our flexible instruction method is accommodating to people with different body types and makes learning fast and enjoyable.

 For those with some basic kayaking ability who are interested in learning the coolest trick in the sport!
 The roll is a great self rescue skill to learn after you have begun kayaking in the river.

 Wet-exits with a sprayskirt from a whitewater kayak and basic understanding and execution of the river running maneuvers (eddy turn, peel out and ferry).
 This should not be your first whitewater kayak lesson.